galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/preamble.md

 ## Preparing the files
-Monocle uses cell_data_set class to hold expression data; it requires three input files: expression_matrix, cell_metadata and gene_metadata.
+Monocle uses cell_data_set class to hold expression data; it requires three input files: `expression_matrix`, `cell_metadata` and `gene_metadata`.
 We will extract that information from our AnnData object.

 {% snippet topics/single-cell/tutorials/scrna-case_monocle3-rstudio/faqs/prepare_files.md %}